fsobral/pack-u/README.md

 Pack-U needs 3 files to solve a packing problem:

-  - `containers.txt`: the type of containers that can be used.
+  - `containers.txt`: the types of containers that can be used.
 The first line contains the **number** of different containers.
 Each remaining line contains the **length**, **width** and **id** of each container.
 The following example illustrates the case of 2